“I could never do what you do.”

 Also, just to be clear–this post is not about constructive criticism.
 There’s nothing wrong with that at all.
 This post is solely about the destructive kind.

-The destructive criticism could be about your parenting skills, your ability to do your job, how you dress, who you decided to date/marry, the house you live in, the car you drive, your cheery attitude, your weight, your hair, the fact that you smile too much, your writing ability…the list could literally go on and on.
+The destructive criticism could be about your parenting skills, your ability to do your job, how you dress, who you decided to date/marry, the house you live in, the car you drive, your positive attitude, your weight, your hair, the fact that you smile too much, your writing ability…the list could literally go on and on.

 You might think that since I write about positivity, I must be immune from dealing with haters.
 Everyone loves positivity, right?